Do you want more bookings in your diary? Most direct sellers do, so I’m guessing you said ‘yes’ to that question.

 - Texting or phoning hosts that have postponed parties with a follow-up and new offers at the start of the month

-- Texting new guest offers to past good guests
+- Texting new guests offers to past good guests

-- Putting up a poster at community notice boards to promote your business
+- Putting up a poster on community notice boards to promote your business

-- Setting a booking incentive and promote at parties and your social media
+- Setting a booking incentive and promoting it at parties and your social media

-- Proposing a fundraiser to a local sports club or church
+- Proposing a fundraiser for a local sports club or church

 - Attending a fair, expo, vendor event